JetBrains/create-react-kotlin-app/packages/react-scripts/template/README.md

 Running `npm run eject` copies all configuration files and transitive dependencies (webpack, Kotlin Compiler, etc) right into your project so you have full control over them.
 Commands like `npm start` and `npm run build` will still work, but they will point to the copied scripts so you can tweak them.
 At this point, you’re on your own.

+## Debugging the App

+You can debug the running app right in IntelliJ IDEA Ultimate using its built-in JavaScript debugger.
+The IDE will run a new instance of Chrome and attach a debugger to it.

+Start your app by running `npm start`.
+Put the breakpoints in your Kolin code.
+Then select `Debug in Chrome` from the list of run/debug configurations on the top-right and click the green debug icon or press `^D` on macOS or `F9` on Windows and Linux to start debugging.

+Currently, debugging is supported only in IntelliJ IDEA Ultimate 2017.3.

+You can also debug your application using the developer tools in your browser.